 There are crimes committed throughout Venice, FL., but arson is considered one of the most severe federal crimes that a person can commit.
 Acts of arson can soon get out of control and result in thousands of dollars in property damage, life-changing injuries for anybody involved, or in a worst-case scenario, death.

-If you stand accused of crimes of arson in the first degree, you are going to need the help of an experienced criminal defense lawyer.
+If you stand accused of crimes of arson in the first degree, you are going to need the help of an experienced Venice arson lawyer.
 Contact The Law Place for today at (941) 444-4444 and receive a free consultation upon calling us.
 This will give you the chance to explain the arson event openly, and step by step, we can work to ensure you receive the most lenient verdict possible.
 Phone lines are open 24/7 for your convenience.

 Felony and Misdemeanor Consequences